REFOUNDING MOMENTUM

 Refounding Momentum

-The results are in.
-Thousands of Momentum members have voted on the refounding proposals that will shape our movement for decades to come.
+Last year, thousands of Momentum members voted on the refounding proposals that will shape our movement for decades to come.

 How it worked

-Firstly, every local Momentum group and individual members supported by 20 Momentum members has had the opportunity to make submissions with proposals for how we change and improve Momentum, with a focus on our constitution, structures and ways of organising.
+Every local Momentum group and individual members supported by 20 Momentum members had the opportunity to make submissions with proposals for how we should change and improve Momentum, with a focus on our constitution, structures and ways of organising.

 Over the second half of 2021, two specially convened Momentum Assemblies (find out more below) took up these proposals, and through consensus decision-making came up with a series of final proposals to go to a ballot of all members.
 At the middle stage of this step, interim proposals were published and members submitted further amendments, while the NCG had the opportunity to submit counter-proposals.